Embird Embroidery Software

 Mesh object with Origin Point

-If Origin Point is not defined, a geometric center of the object is used as Origin Point.
-If Origin Point is placed outside of object or into its hole, the program may decide in some situations to use nearest point inside the object, instead.
+If an Origin Point is not defined, the geometric center of the object is used as the Origin Point.
+If the Origin Point is placed outside the object or within its hole, the program may, in some situations, use the nearest point inside the object instead.

 Fill from Origin Point

-When vector boundaries of the mesh object are drawn, its parameters can be adjusted.
-Default mesh mode is Stippling .
-Select Plant mode instead, then select Curly Branching instead of default Plain Branching .
-Then generate stitches for this object leaving the rest of parameters with their default values.
-The curly plant fill generated with these parameters starts in the Origin point and consists of sprouts growing one from another.
+Once the vector boundaries of the mesh object are drawn, its parameters can be adjusted.
+The default mesh mode is Stippling.
+Select Plant mode instead, then select Curly Branching instead of the default Plain Branching.
+Then, generate stitches for this object, leaving the rest of the parameters with their default values.
+The curly plant fill generated with these parameters starts at the Origin Point and consists of sprouts growing from one another.

 Mesh - Curly Plant - Plant growing from the Origin Point